Mestizos in Mexico: History

 A number of historians have questioned the existence of a caste system, considering it a fabrication by historians which began during the 1940s.
-Pilar Gonzalbo, in her study "The Trap of the Caste", discards the idea of a caste-based society in New Spain understood as a "social organization based on the race and supported by coercive power".
+Pilar Gonzalbo, in her study "The Trap of the Caste", discards the idea of a caste-based society in New Spain understood as a "social organization based on race and supported by coercive power".

 An 18th century caste painting with all 16 combinations of New Spain with the mestizo in frame # 1.

-Recent scholarship questions the existence of a caste system and reviewing the use of terms in colonial sources.
-According to a journal article, "In the twentieth century, the prestige of authors such as Angel Rosenblat and Gonzalo Aguirre Beltrán, who unreservedly admitted the concept of society of caste, has determined the perpetuation of a myth of social stratification based on race".
+Later scholarship questions the existence of a caste system and reviews the use of terms in colonial sources.
+In a 2018 academic paper Laura Giraudo wrote "In the twentieth century, the prestige of authors such as Angel Rosenblat and Gonzalo Aguirre Beltrán, who unreservedly admitted the concept of society of caste, has determined the perpetuation of a myth of social stratification based on race".

 The new definition of mestizo was used in the 1921 census (the second nationwide census which included a comprehensive racial classification).
-The census was conducted after the Mexican Revolution, when the government was rebuilding the country and hoped to unite all Mexicans in a single national identity.
-The government found the identity in the mestizo ideology forged by the academics and politicians José Vasconcelos and Manuel Gamio, which asserted that Mexican mestizos resulted from mixing all the races; with the best qualities of each race, Mexico would achieve prosperity when the country's entire population became mestizo.
+The census was conducted after the Mexican Revolution, when the government was rebuilding the country and hoped to give all Mexicans a unified national identity.
+This identity was the mestizo ideology formulated by the academics and politicians José Vasconcelos and Manuel Gamio, which asserted that Mexican mestizos resulted from mixing all the races; with the best qualities of each race, Mexico would achieve prosperity when the country's entire population became mestizo.
 By the 1930 census the racial classifications of "White" and "Mestizo" had disappeared, and all Mexicans who did not speak an Indigenous language were implicitly considered mestizo.
 The government also implemented cultural policies designed to "help" Indigenous peoples achieve the same level of progress as mestizo society, eventually assimilating them into mainstream Mexican culture to solve the "Indian problem" by transforming Indigenous communities into mestizo ones.